 Grace School of Theology is constantly working to improve our academic programs, student services, and operations.
-From time to time you will be asked to help by completing course evaluations, student satisfaction surveys, and similar questionnaires.
-Your thoughts and opinions are important to us.
-Please take the time to thoughtfully respond.
+From time to time students are asked to help by completing course evaluations, surveys, and similar questionnaires.
+These provide rich data on student learning and student satisfaction.
+Departments also conduct SWOT analyses in order to improve quality, efficiency and effectiveness.
+Assessment results and summaries are available on the website.